Converting RTMP to HLS: Advantages and How-To (Update)

 Why Do You Need a Live Streaming Server Solution?

 Because today’s HTML5 players require HTTP-based protocols like HLS, a streaming platform can be used to ingest an RTMP stream and transcode it into a more playback-friendly alternative.
 Whether the RTMP stream is coming from an IP camera, mobile app, or broadcast-grade encoder, Wowza’s live streaming platform makes the conversion and delivery process seamless.

 “A media server is an absolute necessity if you want to leverage RTMP for live streaming.
 Wowza Streaming Engine, for example, is a widely used streaming software for live and on-demand video that can be installed on any server.”

 How to Convert RTMP to HLS

 - Set Up an RTMP Source: To deliver an RTMP stream across the internet, you’ll need to start with an RTMP-compatible camera or encoder.
 You may be using an IP camera, software encoder, or hardware encoder.
 We recommend the free OBS software.

 - Choose a Live Streaming Solution for Conversion: Once you’ve chosen the source encoder for your RTMP stream, you’ll want to select a software or service for video transcoding and delivery.
-We offer the Wowza Streaming Cloud service as an out-of-box solution or the Wowza Streaming Engine software for anyone requiring additional customization.
+We offer Wowza Video as an out-of-the-box solution or the Wowza Streaming Engine software for anyone requiring additional customization.
+These platforms do the heavy lifting for you, automatically transcoding from one protocol to another so you can take advantage of both RTMP and HLS’s broad compatibility.

 - Configure the Live Streaming Server: Below, you can watch a simple tutorial for configuring OBS and Wowza Video to reduce HLS latency.
 This tutorial demonstrates the process when using OBS studio as your encoding software, but it’s possible to employ other encoding solutions.

 Reasons to Consider Alternative Protocols